clublettreurs/cure-script/config/docs/en/about.md

 ## What's changed

 1. Changed the <u>underlined text</u> to **bold** due to personal preference.
-2. All text in "quotes" became `highlighted` in color
+2. All text in "quotes" became `highlighted` in color.
-3. Changed note type from *italic text* to special containers
+3. Changed note type from *italic text* to special containers.

 ::: info
 Example of new note